-- ANSC 2230 Livestock Judging II/I (4LB)(2CR) A concentrated study of livestock selection with major emphasis on team competition and national livestock shows.
-Prerequisites: ANSC 1220, or permission of the instructor. - ANSC 2490 Topics: (Subtitle) (1-3CR) Consists of investigations and discussions with respect to current topics in animal science. - ANTH 1100 Introduction to Physical Anthropology (3L)(3CR) [E] Presents basic concepts relating to the origin, evolution, biological nature, and adaptation of the human species. - ANTH 1200 Introduction to Cultural Anthropology (3L)(3CR) [E] Using an ethnological approach, (comparative study of culture), this course surveys the basic concepts of cultural anthropology including cross cultural investigations of kinship, marriage, language, religion, politics, economics, and culture change. - ANTH 1300 Introduction to Archeology (3L)(3CR) Provides a background in archeological theories and methods and explores the ways in which prehistoric material remains can provide an understanding of human behavior. - ANTH 2000 Introduction to Linguistic Anthropology (3L)(3CR) [E] This course provides an introduction to anthropological approaches for understanding language use and interpretation within a social context. - ANTH 2210 North American Indian (3L)(3CR) [E] A survey of North American Indian societies from prehistory to the present.
-Covers selected prehistoric cultural sequences as well as a general culture-area survey of known historic tribes and a consideration of current issues facing Native American groups. - ANTH 2475 Independent Studies in Anthropology (1-3CR) (Max.
+ANSC 2230 - Livestock Judging II/I

+(4LB)(2CR) A concentrated study of livestock

+selection with major emphasis on team

+competition and national livestock shows.

+Prerequisites: ANSC 1220, or permission of the

+instructor.

+ANSC 2490 - Topics: (Subtitle) (1-3CR) Consists of investigations and discussions with respect to current topics in animal science.

+ANTH 1100 - Introduction to Physical Anthropology (3L)(3CR) [E] Presents basic concepts relating to the origin, evolution, biological nature, and adaptation of the human species.

+ANTH 1200 - Introduction to Cultural Anthropology (3L)(3CR) [E] Using an ethnological approach, (comparative study of culture), this course surveys the basic concepts of cultural anthropology including cross cultural investigations of kinship, marriage, language, religion, politics, economics, and culture change.

+ANTH 1300 - Introduction to Archaeology (3L)(3CR) Provides a background in archaeological theories and methods and explores the ways in which prehistoric material remains can provide an understanding of human behavior.

+ANTH 2000 - Introduction to Linguistic Anthropology (3L)(3CR) [E] This course provides an introduction to anthropological approaches for understanding language use and interpretation within a social context.

+ANTH 2210 - North American Indian

+(3L)(3CR) [E] A survey of North American Indian societies from prehistory to the present.
+Covers selected prehistoric cultural sequences as well as a general culture-area survey of known historic tribes and a consideration of current issues facing Native American groups.

+ANTH 2475 - Independent Studies in Anthropology (1-3CR) (Max.
 6) Provides opportunity for independent reading and more in-depth study in various fields of anthropology.

+Prerequisites: Previous anthropology coursework and permission of the instructor.

+ART 0200 - Convocation

+(1LB)(0CR) The participant will learn about the department programs, guest artist lectures, workshops, art gallery offerings, special topics courses and other opportunities at Casper College.
+Grading will be S/U.

+Prerequisites: Associate of Fine Art: Art Education, Fine Arts, Graphic Design, Photography majors and Associate of Art majors only.

-Prerequisite: previous anthropology coursework and permission of the instructor. - ART 1000 General Art: Studio (2L, 4LB)(3CR) [E] General Studio Art is an introductory hands-on studio art class for nonart majors designed to give students practical experience and appreciation for the arts through a variety of media.
-Four media will be covered in this class: drawing, ceramics, relief printing and other media. - ART 1006 Drawing I
+ART 1000 - General Art: Studio (2L, 4LB)(3CR) [E] General Studio Art is an introductory hands-on studio art class for non-art majors designed to give students practical experience and appreciation for the arts through a variety of media.
+Four media will be covered in this class: drawing, ceramics, relief printing and other media.

+ART 1006 - Drawing I